AmelMammar/TimedEventB/README.md

 guard_per: Scheduler_A /= {} CK - BefLast(Scheduler_A) >=/<= PSMin/PSMax //BefLast(Scheduler_A) denotes the before last element of the sequence _Scheduler_A_.

 **Case of a task with duration**: the creation of a task with duration produces the following Event-B specificaition.
 Two events _Start_A__ and __End_A_are defined.
-These events includes the following implicit guards/actions:
+The _duration_ property (Minimun/maximum values DMin/DMax) is attached to the end event.
+These events include the following implicit guards/actions:

 1. **Event Start_A**:
       guard: $\exists$ $k$. k $\in$ NAT $\wedge$ **size**(_Scheduler_A_) = $2k$